shruti-2412/Railway-Reservation-System/README.md

 # Railway-Reservation-System

-This project is for buffer 4.0
+This is a railway reservation system implemented in java using Data Structures and OOPS.